peurKe/apocalyptic_translatorZ/README.md

   - Added CS JSON translation DB files

 - v0.2.0-alpha
-  - ⚠️ Now, a single executable installer for all games and all languages.
+  - ⚠️ Now, a single executable installer for all games and all languages
-  - 🚀 Added Japanese and Korean JSON translation DB files
+  - 🚀 Added JSON translation database files in Japanese and Korean processed by DeepL and Google
+  - 🚀 Added JSON translation database file in German processed by DeepL (request from @blankfx on Discord)
   - 🚀 Updated all JSON translation DB files
   - 🚀 Added a translation missing string (default '(!)') used when a translation is failed
   - 🚀 Added count for translation failed at the very end of script execution